Phosphatidylserine

 Can you get phosphatidylserine naturally from foods?

 The supplement used in early studies was made from brain cells taken from cattle.
-However, there are concerns that such a source could spread the virus that causes mad cow disease to people.
-So scientists have developed a type of phosphatidylserine from plant sources such as soy.
+Because of concerns about mad cow disease, an infectious disease that affects the brain tissue of cattle, scientists have developed a type of phosphatidylserine from plant sources such as soy or cabbage.

 What are the risks of taking phosphatidylserine?

 Many people can take the soy-derived supplement without any side effects.
-It is likely safe up to 600 milligrams a day for no more than 10 days.
+Research is still preliminary but it is likely safe up to 600 milligrams a day for no more than 10 days.
 Side effects are more common at doses of 300 milligrams and above.
 They may include:

 - Gas